toobaSohail/Tumour-Detection/README.md

 For Data Visualization Section, here **seaborn** library is used.
 Seaborn is Fantastic Data Visualization library.
 In this phase, you will see how to produce and customize various chart types ith seaborn and also apply **feature selection** and **feature extraction** method with sickit learn.
 And lastly, there is also gradient boosted Decision tree classifier built with **xgBoost** and classify tumours as either malignant or benign.
 And all while using seaborn as primary tool for Data Visualization.

 Data Visualization with seaborn is ipynb file of project.
-Download it and try running it in jubpyter notebook.
+Download it and try running it in jupyter notebook.

 ## About Requirements.txt